 Nutrition plays an important role in promoting health and preventing disease throughout our lives.
 But where we live or how much money we earn can affect our ability to access or afford healthy food.
 Ensuring food security and access to nutritious food are key to preventing health disparities in diet-related diseases and conditions, such as cardiovascular disease, obesity, diabetes and cancer.
 Understanding the role socio-economic conditions play could help in these prevention efforts.

-This three-day virtual NIH workshop, sponsored in part by NHLBI, aims to review the state of the science related to food insecurity and the neighborhood food environment, then identify research gaps and opportunities.
-Participants also will explore innovative research strategies that could inform policies and practices that help prevent diet-related health disparities, as well as promote health equity.
+Participants in this three-day virtual NIH workshop, sponsored in part by NHLBI, reviewed the state of the science related to food insecurity and the neighborhood food environment, then identified research gaps and opportunities.
+They also explored innovative research strategies that could inform policies and practices to help prevent diet-related health disparities, as well as promote health equity.

 This event, which was free and open to the public, featured panel discussions, networking opportunities and two poster sessions.

 Login to the online platform to watch the event, download materials or view poster sessions.
 The on-demand content is now available through September 2022.